nlfiedler/inugami/README.md

 ## Example Usage

-Include as a dependency in your release, using rebar...
+Including as a dependency in your release, using rebar...

 ```
 {deps, [